A lot of my clients were new to digital marketing when they decided to work with me.

 I didn’t intend for that to happen.
 I write with a UK audience in mind but my target audience living abroad have found my blogs (and several became clients as a result).

 Can you reach a global audience through a printed advert?

 Not unless you’re willing to pay for it, and that kind of exposure doesn’t come cheap!

-I know which countries read my blogs because I have Google Analytics telling me that’s where my pageviews are coming from.
+I know which countries the individuals who read my blogs are based in because I have Google Analytics telling me that’s where my pageviews are coming from.
 It also tells me what time they’re reading it, and where they found it from.

 I know that one of my blog posts had 72 pageviews on the day it was published – and I had 3 new client enquiries that day (which I doubt is a coincidence!)

 Can you get specific metrics for a printed advert?

 If you were running no other marketing campaigns and had x number of enquiries within x number of days of the advert being printed, you could make a rough estimate.